tosilfv/algorithms/README.md

 ## Install, start up

 If necessary, install dependencies by running the command npm install<br />
-Run TypeScript file int the Terminal by typing tsc<br />
+Run TypeScript file in the Terminal by typing tsc<br />

 ## Project Background